mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “Aww, that’s really sad!”
 Kent exclaimed.

 “But one of my friends from the mission transferred to BYU-Provo this semester, and she’s been such a good friend to me.
 I think I realized then that I can’t be alone for the rest of my life.”

 “Do you hang out with your friend a lot?”

 “Yeah, she and I hang out almost every day.
 Her name is Gyuna.
 She’s from Korea.
 She and I usually try to study together, but we end up having really long conversations and get pretty distracted.”

 “I think that’s typical.
 I mean, if you’re around your friends, you’re bound to talk to them.
-But she sounds like a good friend!
-She could possibly be someone you come out to.”
+But she sounds like a good friend!  <u>She could possibly be someone you come out to.</u>”

 Maybe she would be a good person to tell this about.
 I wasn’t exactly sure what she’d help me with, but I knew that it would probably manifest itself at some point, especially if I was going to continue dating guys.